vitaly-t/pg-promise/README.md

 ### Queries and Parameters

-When a new connection is created within a shared or detached chain, the same query protocol is injected into each connection context.

-The key method is `query`, that's defined as shown below:
+Every connection context of the library shares the same query protocol, starting with generic method `query`, that's defined as shown below:
 ```javascript
 function query(query, values, qrm);
 ```
-* `query` (required) - is the query string that supports standard variables formatting, using $1, $2, ...etc;
+* `query` (required) - query string that supports standard variables formatting, using $1, $2, ...etc;
-* `values` (optional) - either a simple value or an array of simple values, to replace the variables in the query;
+* `values` (optional) - simple value or an array of simple values to replace the query variables;
 * `qrm` - (optional) Query Result Mask, as explained below...

 In order to eliminate the chances of unexpected query results and make code more robust, each request supports parameter `qrm`